Caviar diplomacy: Investigation of the "European Stability Initiative"

-2013 Presidential elections
+2013 presidential elections

 On October 9, 2013, Ilham Aliyev was elected Azerbaijan's president for the third time.
 Observers from the OSCE / ODIHR, led by Italian politician Tana de Zulueta, spoke of restrictions on freedom of speech during elections, while representatives of the European Parliament headed by Pino Arlacchi confirmed free and fair elections.
 The European Parliament and PACE issued a joint statement in which they highly appraised the elections.
 A group of observers from the US House of Representatives also acknowledged fair elections.

 Varying estimates of the elections led to a scandal.
 On October 11, the representative of the European Union, Catherine Ashton and European Commissioner Stefan Fule, ignored the assessment of the European Parliament, including in its statement the results of the ODIHR.
 The Commission on Foreign Relations of the EU discussed the report of Arlacchi.
 During the discussion, representatives of the "green" condemned the report and said that it discredited the European Parliament.
 The head of the Socialists' faction in the EU said that the PACE report cannot be considered reliable at all.
 It later emerged that a number of EU representatives traveled to Azerbaijan unofficially and on the dime of Azerbaijani organizations, which was regarded by European Voice as "stupidity or corruption", these trips were labeled "electoral tourism".

 The US State Department in its turn discredited the observers from the House of Representatives, describing the elections as not meeting international standards, and expressing solidarity with the ODIHR's assessment.

-The turning point
+Turning point

 In 2015, during the discussion of the resolution on political prisoners in the European Parliament, the text written by the pro-Azerbaijani rapporteurs initially contained almost no criticism, but as a result, a resolution was adopted calling for Azerbaijan to stop repression of human rights defenders, revising the law on non-governmental organizations, not putting pressure on journalists and there was also a threat of sanctions.
 According to the German deputy Frank Schwabe, this was a turning point for Azerbaijan's "caviar diplomacy".

 On September 10, 2015, the European Parliament adopted a resolution in which Azerbaijan was condemned for "unprecedented repression".
 The resolution also called on the European authorities to conduct a thorough investigation of allegations of corruption against President Aliyev and his family members, and to consider imposing targeted sanctions against officials related to the persecution.